TsaiChiahung/FamilyPolitics/Doc/Agenda.md

+# Conference on Elections and Family Politics in Southeast Asia

+*Host*: University of Canterbury
+*Date*: Aug.
+3rd
+*Organizer*: Election Study Center, National Chengchi University and University of Canterbury

 ## Registration (9:30-9:50)
 ## Opening Ceremonies (9:50-10:00)
 <li>Alexander Tan (Head of Department of Political Science, University of Canterbury, New Zealand)    </li>